erictt/computer-science-learning/source/_posts/cs6250/week-10-internet-surveillance-and-censorship.md

 **Technique 5: Immediate Reset of Connections**

-Censorship systems like GFW have blocking rules in addition to inspecting content, to suspend traffic coming from a source immediately, for a  short period of time.
+Censorship systems like GFW have blocking rules in addition to inspecting content, <u>to suspend traffic coming from a source immediately, **for a  short period of time**</u>[Quiz].

 After sending a request with flaggable keywords (above), we see a series of packet trace, like this: